seanbreckenridge/seanb-utils/README.md

   - `group-and-termgraph` - takes lines of data and groups/graphs it using [termgraph](https://github.com/mkaz/termgraph).
 Sort of like a fancy 'sort | uniq -c | sort -n'
   - `epochdisplay` - given one or more epoch timestamps (`date +"%s"`) prints a readable date.
 If no args are given, reads from STDIN
   - `epochguess` - reads anything from STDIN. convert any epoch timestamps that looks like a datetime to local-readable timestamps
+- Git
+  - `gitopen` - opens the current git repository/branch in your browser
+  - Helpers that return `0` if the condition is met, they're used like: `in-gitdir && command_do_something`
+    - `in-gitdir` - currently in a git directory
+    - `has-git-remote` - has a `git remote --verbose`
 - Media
   - `mduration` - prints the duration of a media file (movie/audio)
   - `mtotal` - given a bunch of media files, gives the total duration in minutes